EricssonBroadcastServices/iOSClientSimplePlayer/README.md

 ## Installation

-nstallation can be done by cloning the repo  *iOSClientSimplePlayer* & update the packages to the latest
+installation can be done by cloning the repo  *iOSClientSimplePlayer* & update the packages to the latest

 ### Carthage